top of page

 Safeguarding Responsibilities for Organisations

 All organisations — whether a school, coffee shop, gym, retail store, or office — must be proactive in preventing this form of abuse.
-Areas of particular concern include:
+Key areas of concern include:

 Doing nothing is no longer an option.